Shared peer advice from polio survivors about what works for them.

 Question: I had a Grice-Green procedure in 1955 to correct toe drop and weak foot muscles in my right foot secondary to polio.
 I have had outstanding results since then.
 Though I have a gait specific to my disability, I am a hiker and can walk with good hiking boots for as far as eight miles.
 This is becoming more …

-Are Gabapentin or Pregabalin Effective for Post-Polio Neurological Damage that Leads to Leg and Hand Muscle Cramps?
+Are Gabapentin or Pregabalin Effective for Post-Polio Neurological Damage?

 Brian Tiburzi